tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/reconciler.md

-A Reconciler implements a Kubernetes API for a specific resource by creating, updating or deleting Kubernetes objects, or by making changes to systems external to the cluster (e.g. cloudproviders, github, etc).
+A Reconciler implements a Kubernetes API for a specific resource by creating, updating, or deleting Kubernetes objects or by making changes to systems external to the cluster (e.g. cloud providers, github, etc).

 The [Kubernetes Java Client](https://github.com/kubernetes-client/java) provides a **Reconciler interface** to implement custom controllers watching events on resources.
 ```editor:append-lines-to-file